Venue: Meeting Room 9 - Level 3, Gun Wharf, Dock Road, Chatham ME4 4TR

 Apologies for absence

-The record of the meeting held on 5 December 2019 was agreed and signed by the Chairman as a correct record.
+The record of the meeting held on 7 March 2019 and the record of the Joint Meeting of Committees held on 22 May 2019 were agreed and signed by the Chairman as correct.

 Urgent matters by reason of special circumstances